munsifhusami1/Grants-Project/README.md

 State and regional transportation agencies manage hundreds of active grants across multiple funding programs at the federal level.
 Tracking each project's award status, expenditure, and compliance with manual data entry across Excel and SQL Server creates reporting delays and data integrity risks.

 This project automates that process, ingesting raw grants data and applying a repeatable cleaning and transformation pipeline.
-The result is a series of analysis-ready outputs for program reporting and decision-making.
-The result reduces manual reporting time and eliminates a class of data integrity errors common in multi-source grant tracking.
+The result is a series of analysis-ready outputs for program reporting and decision-making, reducing manual reporting time and eliminating a class of data integrity errors common in multi-source grant tracking.

 Note: Source data has been anonymized for public sharing, award amounts scaled by a random factor, project titles replaced with placeholders.